owenwijaya22/qobuz-async/README.md

 - **Clear URLs**: Conveniently clear the list of download URLs with a single click.
 - **Parallel Downloads**: Download multiple files simultaneously, saving time.
 - **Album Cover Metadata Support**: Automatically includes album cover metadata in the downloaded files.
-- **No Account Required**: No need to have a Qobuz account, as it is provided in the package along with the config files.
+- **No Account Required**: No need to have a Qobuz account, as it is provided when the app requested the configs from my github API.

 ![GUI Preview](https://user-images.githubusercontent.com/67509348/236596246-62a7cbd9-faad-4153-8f87-dc5b2a79a0c4.png)